cnakpil/atls4630-fwd-temp/documentation/week1/week1.md

 ## Wireframes

 After all that prep work, putting everything together in Figma was fairly straightforward.
 For headers, I followed Danny Rankin's advice (patent pending) to make things that are important on a page really, really big.
+I also intend to put some fun hover effects on links and a fade in transition on the Assignments page when I have enough entries to warrant scrolling on the page.

 Other than that, I'll let the work speak for itself.